 When you think of Myanmar, its rich cultural heritage often comes to mind.
 But did you know this country is also home to a vibrant tapestry of languages?
-Burmese, the primary language, is spoken by two-thirds of the population as a first language, with an additional 10 million using it as a second language1.
+Burmese, the primary language, is spoken by two-thirds of the population as a first language, with an additional 10 million using it as a second language.

 Belonging to the Sino-Tibetan family, Burmese is the most widely spoken Tibeto-Burman language.
 It’s not just a means of communication but a cornerstone of the nation’s identity.
-Alongside Burmese, various dialects and ethnic languages thrive, adding depth to the linguistic landscape1.
+Alongside Burmese, various dialects and ethnic languages thrive, adding depth to the linguistic landscape.

 From the Shan language spoken by 3.2 million people to the Karen languages used by 2.6 million, each dialect tells a unique story.
 This diversity reflects the country’s history and the resilience of its people.
 Understanding these languages offers a window into the heart of Myanmar’s culture.